hgoldfish/qtnetworkng/docs/intro.rst

 The ``CoroutineExit`` exception is handled by QtNetworkNg silently.

-Special Considers for Qt GUI Application
+Special Considerations for Qt GUI Application
 ----------------------------------------

 A Qt GUI Application typically use Qt eventloop.